dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

         git clone https://github.com/dfinity/examples

-2. Go to the `basic_bitcoin` example in the language of your choice
+2. Go to the `basic_bitcoin` example in the [language of your choice](../developer-docs/backend/choosing-language.md):

         # For motoko
         cd examples/motoko/basic_bitcoin